 A cash-out refinance allows you to borrow against your home loan with a new mortgage that is higher than your outstanding loan balance.
-In this method of refinancing you can refinance your current home loan with a loan amount that is higher that the remaining balance owed on your current mortgage.
+In this method of refinancing you can refinance your current home loan with a loan amount that is higher than the remaining balance owed on your current mortgage.
 The difference between an old and new mortgage would be additional cash that you can use to make improvements to your home, make a large purchase or consolidate existing debt.

 The amount of cash-out is usually based on the amount of equity you have in your home and its current value.

 Mortgage lenders typically limit the amount that you can take in a cash-out.
 Though this can vary from bank to bank, it is usually around 80% of your home’s value.
 This allows you to maintain an equity cushion.

 If you have equity in your home and have a good history of making your mortgage payments on time, you might consider cash-out refinancing as a way to settle other debts like credit cards, personal loans and car loans.